melecouvreur/melecouvreur/README.md

 ## Hi there 👋 I'm Mele ##

-**I herd 🐈 for a living!
+**I herd 🐈's for a living!
 Not really, but I do love a good challenge**

 **I'm a full-stack developer with over a decade of global project management and client engagement experience across international development and social impact sectors.
 More of jack-of-all-trades kinda gall**